maargenton/go-testpredicate/README.md

 ### Rationale

-First of all, the Go `testing` package is great and the fact that it is standard, built in and integration with the Go tooling infrastructure is awesome.
-This is why the `go-testpredicate` packages strives to enhance it instead of replacing it, like some other testing packages do.
+First of all, the Go `testing` package is great and the fact that it is standard, built in and integrated with the Go tooling infrastructure is awesome.
+This is why the `go-testpredicate` packages strives to enhance it instead of replacing it, unlike many other testing packages.

 If you look at other unit-testing packages, in other languages, you will find either traditional xUnit style packages relying on classes to define test suites